LHT082024/LHT082024/README.md

 ## About me
 - My name is Lucia and I'm currently a student at kodehode🖥️
 - currently I am learning c#🌱 and I really like making APIs 🧩
 - Like an annoying child constantly asking "why?"
-I try to learn and understand how coding works and how different programs and software interact with each other.
+I try to learn and<br/>
+  understand how coding works and how different programs and software interact with each other.
 - Besides coding I spend an enormous amount of time drawing pictures and comics that the edgy 14 year old I once was would have loved.